 Places to Visit

 Perth itself is 15 minutes by car and is an excellent shopping centre with a wide choice of shops and supermarkets.
-Gloagburn Farm Shop is on the way to Perth – a Scottish Thistle Award Regional Winner in 2015 – one of the best in Scotland and well worth a visit.
+Gloagburn Farm Shop is on the way to Perth – a Scottish Thistle Award Regional Winner – one of the best in Scotland and well worth a visit.

 Here is a Short History of Perth in 12 Minutes